|(a) On-site director required. Each youth camp shall

 the direct supervision of a qualified adult capable of implementing

-safety standards established by the department or the camp.
-The specialist
+safety standards established by the department or the camp who shall

-shall also have documented training or at least two years documented
+have either documented training or at least two years documented experience

 (d) Written personnel policies and practices.
 A camp